Roy Sentjens

+Career

+The largest win of Sentjens' career, was also his first.
+At the 2003 Kuurne–Brussels–Kuurne, he attacked with 2 km to leaving his four companions behind.
+He held them off to win by 19 seconds.

+After being selected to ride the 2010 Vuelta a España did not start stage 12 after a positive doping test came to light.

 Doping

 On 8 September 2010, while he was riding the 2010 Vuelta a España, it was announced that Sentjens had failed an out of competition doping control and would be suspended from cycling.
 On 10 September, Sentjens admitted to having doped with EPO that he had obtained in Barcelona, Spain, and declined to request the testing of his B-sample.
 He also announced his immediate retirement from professional cycling.
 He later reversed his decision to retire, and returned to cycling when the ban had expired.

 Speaking about his decision to dope, Sentjens explained on his personal website: "My season was already a disaster.
 I did everything I could but I didn’t meet up to my own expectations.
 I couldn’t sleep anymore, thinking all the time how in the hell I could still improve, I did everything.
 But even that did not help and I fell into a depression."